just-the-docs/just-the-docs/docs/ContributorHub/worker-compensation.md

 A single worker may receive a maximum of 4% REP for their paid contributions to DXdao.

-### Calculating Monthly Compensation For Worker Proposals:
+## Calculating Monthly Compensation For Worker Proposals

 1. Pick your experience Level 1 through 5, based on experience guidelines (below) and in consultation with the DXdao community.